serg-and/team-nl-iot-2022/docs/App/Packages.md

 use package, that overs a lot of customizability.
 It makes use of FlSpots as data point wich are like a 2D-Vector, this makes it very easy to implement.
 The package offers a wide range of different ways to visualize data.

+## Smooth page indicator

+Version: 1.0.0+2

+The package "smooth_page_indicator" in Flutter is used to create a customizable and smooth page indicator that can be used to indicate the current page in a page view.
+It allows for a wide range of customization options, such as changing the shape and color of the indicators, and provides smooth animations when transitioning between pages.

+It's used for the onboarding pages.

+## Shared Preferences